ESCOMP/CTSM/doc/source/tech_note/Methane/CLM50_Tech_Note_Methane.rst

    \varphi =\frac{1}{1+\eta C_{O_{2} } } .

-Here, :math:`\phi` is the factor by which production is inhibited above the water table (compared to production as calculated in equation , :math:`C_{O_{2}}`  (mol m\ :sup:`-3`) is the bulk soil oxygen concentration, and :math:`\eta` = 400 mol m\ :sup:`-3`.
+Here, :math:`\varphi` is the factor by which production is inhibited above the water table (compared to production as calculated in equation , :math:`C_{O_{2}}`  (mol m\ :sup:`-3`) is the bulk soil oxygen concentration, and :math:`\eta` = 400 mol m\ :sup:`-3`.